kenshohara/scholarly-jp/README.md

 # scholarly
 scholarly is a module that allows you to retrieve author and publication information from [Google Scholar](https://scholar.google.com) in a friendly, Pythonic way.

+scholarly-jp is a modified version of scholarly for Google Scholar in Japanese.

 ## Usage
 Because `scholarly` does not use an official API, no key is required.
 Simply: